ivantokar/tree-sitter-stencil/README.md

 })
 ```

-After reloading Neovim you can install the parser via your preferred plugin manager:
+Then install the parser using your plugin manager of choice:

 ```vim
 " Packer